luk3yx/minetest-cloaking/README.md

 `cloaking.get_connected_players`, `cloaking.get_objects_inside_radius` and
 `cloaking.get_player_by_name`.

-If you want your chatcommand to work with cloaked players, you can add `_allow_while_cloaked = true` to the chatcommand definition.
+If you have made chatcommand work with players that aren't in-game, you can add `_allow_while_cloaked = true` to the chatcommand definition.
 This does not require that you add `cloaking` to `depends.txt`, as when cloaking is not loaded this parameter is simply ignored.